mysociety/alaveteli/doc/manual/docs/running/requests.md

       Title
     </td>
     <td>
-      The title is shown on the request's page, but is also used in the URL (the text is changed to lower case, punctuation is removed and, if necessary, a number is added for disambiguation &mdash; this is called the "slug").
+      The <em>title</em> is shown on the request&rsquo;s page, but is also used in the URL (the text is changed to lower case, punctuation is removed and, if necessary, a number is added for disambiguation &mdash; this is called the &ldquo;slug&rdquo;).
       <p>
         Note that changing the title changes the URL, because the slug changes &mdash; this means any links to the <em>old</em> URL will no longer